MIC-DKFZ/confly/README.md

 ## License

-Distributed under the terms of the [Apache Software License 2.0] license, "confify" is free and open source software
+Distributed under the terms of the [Apache Software License 2.0] license, "confly" is free and open source software

 ## Issues